1jour1vin

 Wine rated (2024 guide) 92-93/100

-This wine is quite complex and structured, with lovely fruity notes such as candied lemon and pineapple.
-It is medium-bodied with good volume and length.
+This wine is quite complex and well-structured, with lovely fruity notes such as candied lemon and pineapple.
+It is medium-bodied, with good body and a nice finish.
 Very appealing.

 Land of Wines